gohugoio/hugo/content/showcase/template/index.md

 [^1]: We want this to show Hugo in its best light, so this is not for the average Hugo blog.
-In most case the answer to "Is my site [notabable](http://www.dictionary.com/browse/notable)?" will be obvious, but if in doubt, create and [issue](https://github.com/gohugoio/hugoDocs/issues) with a link and some words, and we can discuss it.
+In most case the answer to "Is my site [notabable](http://www.dictionary.com/browse/notable)?" will be obvious, but if in doubt, create an [issue](https://github.com/gohugoio/hugoDocs/issues) with a link and some words, and we can discuss it.
 But if you have a site with an interesting Hugo story or a company site where the company itself is notable, you are most welcome.